 Title: NEXT-GEN SEQUENCING ANALYSIS OF DENTAL BIOFILM MICROBIOME UPON GIFTS NANO CHARCOAL CLEANING

 Everybody knows cleaning the oral cavity is good for preventing dental diseases.
 However, many are not aware that inflammation caused by oral bacteria is linked to many other deadly diseases like cancer, diabetes, and heart diseases.
 The oral microbiota or microbiome community includes several thousand diverse species and can organize as biofilms especially on tooth enamel when left undisturbed through the process of oral cleaning.
 A biofilm develops as a dental plaque first by selective adsorption of bacteria from saliva onto the tooth surface.
 The biofilm contains beneficial as well as harmful bacteria that interact with each other and change their relative proportions as the dental plaque matures.
 These changes depend on bacterial interactions and quantitation of the total dental microbiome is important or the prevention of and/or intervention in diseases.
-Therefore, I conducted a study to quantify microbiome using metagenomics on 56 healthy subjects who did not do oral cleaning for few days to allow biofilm to develop into plaque and then used one of the cleaning methods twice a day morning and at bedtime.
+Therefore, I conducted a study to quantify microbiome using metagenomics on 56 healthy subjects who did not do oral cleaning for few days to allow the biofilm to develop into plaque and then used one of the cleaning methods twice a day morning and at bedtime.

 l.
 Toothpaste Brushing + Tongue cleaning (ET)